LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

 You will notice I have created my own script to use any shortcuts globally throughout Windows.
 That's the beauty of AutoHotkey v2.
 You don't need to renember the shortcuts of different applications.
 Just make your own.
-Especially useful for job hunting as I notice a lot of companies block the browser's autofill feature on their websites.
+Especially useful for job hunting as I notice a lot of companies block the browser's autofill feature on their websites in such a way that turning autofill off in the developer console doesn't alway work.

 # Installation of AHK tools.